The outcome of the race for the White House will have a strong impact on the Middle East, including the conflict between Israel and Palestine.

 After the Gaza conflict erupted more than a year ago, US involvement has temporarily calmed criticism that Washington is abandoning the region.
 (Source: Responsible Statecraft) |

-CSIS said the new administration will need to establish its approach to Iran in the first weeks of its term.
+CSIS said the new administration will need to set its approach to Iran in the first weeks of its term.
 Since the US abandoned the nuclear deal with Iran in 2018, Tehran's policy has become more challenging on many fronts.

-In addition, Iran's nuclear ambitions continue to grow; forces believed to be backed by Tehran, including Hamas, Houthi in Yemen, Hezbollah in Lebanon, and some militant groups in Iraq, have increased their activities against Washington's allies and interests in the region.
+In addition, Iran's nuclear ambitions continue to grow; forces believed to be backed by Tehran, including Hamas, Houthi in Yemen, Hezbollah in Lebanon and some militant groups in Iraq, have increased their activities against Washington's allies and interests in the region.

 People close to the administration of former President Donald Trump believe that Iran is the main bottleneck for all of America's challenges in the Middle East.
 (Source: CNN) |